juanfrans-courses/mapping_arch_hum/Fall_2016/Tutorials/03_B_Creating_Dataset_with_Google_Maps.md

 ![Import Into QGIS](https://github.com/juanfrans-courses/mapping_arch_hum/blob/master/Fall_2016/Tutorials/Images/03_B_Creating_Dataset_with_Google_Maps/11_Import_Into_QGIS.png)

 If you open up the attribute table of this new layer, you will notice that it does not explicitly include columns for latitude and longitude.
 We will add those manually.
-Navigate to the abacus button on the far right of the top menu of icons to open the Field Calculator view.
+Navigate to the abacus button on the far right of the top menu of icons, and open the Field Calculator.

 ![Attribute Table Field Calculator](https://github.com/juanfrans-courses/mapping_arch_hum/blob/master/Fall_2016/Tutorials/Images/03_B_Creating_Dataset_with_Google_Maps/12_Attribute_Table_Open_Field_Calculator.png)